Historic Plover Passenger Ferry

 This year, Plover will transition to online sales and will no longer accept cash.
 Plover Passenger Ferry tickets can be purchased through FareHarbor, an online ticketing app, by clicking the button below.

-About the Plover
+About the historic Plover

 A ride on the MV Plover Foot Passenger Ferry at the Blaine Marina is a popular tourist and local attraction.
 The Plover is Washington’s oldest foot passenger ferry, operating from Memorial Day to Labor Day weekend.